sandboxnu/course-catalog-api/infrastructure/terraform/modules/searchneu/README.md

-searchneu dev/staging/prod environment. not suitable for dev envs as it spins up a full rds and es cluster
+Course Catalog API staging/prod environment. not suitable for dev envs as it spins up a full rds and es cluster